zwave-js/zwave-js-ui/README.md

 ### Custom Components

 At the moment auto discovery just creates components like `sensor`, `cover` `binary_sensor` and `switch`.
 For more complex components like `climate` and `fan` you need to provide a configuration.
 Components configurations are stored in `hass/devices.js` file.
 Here are contained all components that Zwave2MQTT neeeds to create for each Zwave device type.
 The key is the Zwave device unique id (`<manufacturerid>-<productid>-<producttype>`) the value is an array with all HASS components to create for that Zwave Device.

-Example:
+#### Thermostats

 ```js
 { // Heatit Thermostat TF 021 (ThermoFloor AS)